Grace8512/Clicky-Game/README.md

 ## Instructions

 - Click any image on the page user can check their score.
-- to get points pick a different picture every single click.
+- To get points pick a different picture every single click.
 - If you click the same picture the points reset, your top score is always saved.

 ## Technologies